Laboratoria/etiquette/README.md

-We host a discourse forum at [community.laboratoria.la](http://community.laboratoria.la/), aimed both at hosting staff discussions and having a space dedicated to web development questions/answers, lead and nurtured by our Developers Chapter, and open to all staff, students, alumni, mentors, contributors, employers and public in general.
+We host a discourse forum at [community.laboratoria.la](http://community.laboratoria.la/), aimed both at hosting staff discussions and having a space dedicated to web development questions/answers, cared for and nurtured by our Developers Chapter.
+This forum is open to all staff, students, alumni, mentors, contributors, employers and public in general.

 * Do not post private or confidential data in public categories
 * Use mentions to draw specific users to a thread